DoctorLogicProduct/DoctorLogicProduct.github.io/_posts/2019-03-26-5-types-content-for-medical-practice.md

 ---
 post_title: 5 Types of Content to Employ for Your Medical Practice
-date: 2019-03-28T16:00:00.000+00:00
+date: 2019-03-28T16:00:00.000Z
 post_author: Keisha Dunstan
 tags:
   - Content-Marketing
+post_intro: >-
-post_intro: Now that you know the five foundational elements of content marketing, including creating value, knowing your audience, promoting properly, honing technical skills and analyzing what’s working (and what’s not), what types of content should you be creating?
+  Now that you know the five foundational elements of content marketing, including creating value, knowing your audience, promoting properly, honing technical skills and analyzing what’s working (and what’s not), what types of content should you be creating?
-post_image: "/uploads/5-types-edit.jpg"
+post_image: /uploads/5-types-edit.jpg
+post_highlight: >-
-post_highlight: Now that you know the five foundational elements of content marketing, including creating value, knowing your audience, promoting properly, honing technical skills and analyzing what’s working (and what’s not), what types of content should you be creating?
+  Now that you know the five foundational elements of content marketing, including creating value, knowing your audience, promoting properly, honing technical skills and analyzing what’s working (and what’s not), what types of content should you be creating?
 post_type:
   - blog
 product:
   - content multiplier
+_template: post_template
 ---

 Here are a few ideas to get your content creation juices flowing.

 ### Blog Series